17 Semiarid Soils

 SZ

-Other Semiarid Soils that have an argillic horizon that has prismatic or blocky peds with more than 10% coatings of colour value 4 or less, and pH of 8.6 or more in some part.
+Other Semiarid Soils containing an argillic horizon that has prismatic or blocky peds with more than 10% coatings of colour value 4 or less, and pH of 8.6 or more in some part.

 SJ